Devparihar5/Track-Kar/README.md

 TECH STACK USED:

-HTML and CSS are used for front-end development---> responsible for crafting the userinterface and presentation layer The backend utilizes Python, MySQL and js ---> logic and database management for facial Data Science, Machine Learning, Artificial intelligence ---> employed for detection and analysis
+HTML and CSS are used for front-end development---> responsible for crafting the userinterface and presentation layer

+The backend utilizes Python, MySQL and js ---> logic and database management

+Data Science, Machine Learning, Artificial intelligence ---> employed for detection and analysis